CyberZHG/CLRS/Chapter_17_Amortized_Analysis/exercises_17.4.md

 ### 17.4-1

 > Suppose that we wish to implement a dynamic, open-address hash table.
-Why might we consider the table to be full when its load factor reaches some value $$\alpha$$ that is strictly less than 1?
-Describe briefly how to make insertion into a dynamic, open-address hash table run in such a way that the expected value of the amortized cost per insertion is $$O(1)$$.
-Why is the expected value of the actual cost per insertion not necessarily $$O(1)$$ for all insertions?
+Why might we consider the table to be full when its load factor reaches some value $\alpha$ that is strictly less than 1?
+Describe briefly how to make insertion into a dynamic, open-address hash table run in such a way that the expected value of the amortized cost per insertion is $O(1)$.
+Why is the expected value of the actual cost per insertion not necessarily $O(1)$ for all insertions?

 ### 17.4-2

-> Show that if $$\alpha_{i-1} \ge 1/2$$ and the $$i$$th operation on a dynamic table is TABLE-DELETE, then the amortized cost of the operation with respect to the potential function (17.6) is bounded above by a constant.
+> Show that if $\alpha_{i-1} \ge 1/2$ and the $i$th operation on a dynamic table is TABLE-DELETE, then the amortized cost of the operation with respect to the potential function (17.6) is bounded above by a constant.

 $$
 \begin{array}{rll}